 Flooding in Exposure and Response Prevention Therapy

 This involves exposure to the most feared situation or triggers immediately rather than gradually.
 It can be intense but effective for some individuals.
-This is a technique that I use only when the client requests it because they have found that it helps in the past or when there is reason to believe it will work.
+I use this technique only when the client requests it because they have found that it helps in the past or when there is reason to believe it will work.
 I would never use this type of technique without the client’s permission.

 Mindfulness and Acceptance

 Integrating mindfulness techniques can help individuals observe their anxious thoughts or sensations without trying to control or suppress them.
-Acceptance-based strategies can aid in reducing the struggle against unwanted thoughts.
+Acceptance-based strategies can also help reduce the struggle against unwanted thoughts.

 ERP Therapy is tailored to each individual’s fears and triggers.
 I will gradually expose you to feared situations or thoughts while supporting you in resisting the urge to perform compulsions.
 Over time, this helps reduce anxiety and the need for compulsive behaviors, leading to improved coping mechanisms.